Great Shrubs for Shady Gardens in the Mid-Atlantic Region

 Noted for its green winter stems and yellow spring flowers, Kerria japonica 'Pleniflora' (Japanese Kerria) is a vigorous suckering deciduous shrub of great beauty.
 In spring, it gets covered with bright yellow, pom-pom-like flowers, 2 in. across (5 cm).
 Borne on slender, arching stems, the blossoms resemble small roses.
 The foliage of prominently veined, narrow, light green leaves unfolds in the spring.
 It warms up to yellow in the fall, before falling to the ground, revealing attractive, bright green, winter stems.
 Highly popular, Kerria japonica 'Pleniflora' is a tough, but graceful flowering shrub that is pleasant in every season.

 Beloved for its extraordinarily fragrant winter blooms, Lonicera fragrantissima (Sweetest Honeysuckle) is a bushy deciduous shrub.
 In late winter to early spring, a profusion of highly fragrant, short-tubed, creamy-white flowers line up along each stem, before the leaves emerge.
 The flowers give way to small, red berries which mature in late spring to early summer.
-Bushy, this multi-stemmed flowering shrub enjoys a spreading habit and sports smooth, oval, dark green leaves, which generally remain most of the winter unless the weather gets unusually cold.
+Bushy, this multi-stemmed flowering shrub has a spreading habit and sports smooth, oval, dark green leaves, which generally remain most of the winter unless the weather gets unusually cold.
 The rough-textured, pale tan or gray bark on old stems becomes prominent in winter for additional appeal.

 Adding color and splendor to the shade garden, Mahonia aquifolium (Oregon Grape Holly) is a striking evergreen shrub with multi-season interest.
 In spring, racemes of cheerful, bright golden-yellow flowers appear just above the leaves.
 Lightly fragrant, they attract pollinators before giving way to clusters of dark blue-purple, edible berries in late summer.
 Resembling small grapes, they attract birds and wildlife.
 They may be eaten fresh off the plant and make excellent jellies.
 The lustrous evergreen foliage of holly-like, leathery leaves, emerges bronze-red in spring, matures to glossy dark green by summer before turning deep burgundy in fall.
 This small ornamental shrub is the State Flower of Oregon.

 Noted for its spectacular red berries and excellent foliage color, Nandina domestica (Heavenly Bamboo) is an attractive, small, evergreen or semi-evergreen shrub adding multi-season beauty to the garden.
 In spring, a profusion of tiny, white flowers adorned with golden anthers appear in long arching panicles at the tips of the branches.
 Rich in nectar, they attract bees and other pollinators.
 The flowers are followed by abundant clusters of green berries which ripen to bright red and persist throughout fall and winter.
-Ornamental and adding winter interest to the landscape, they are held against the lacy foliage which emerges purple, matures soft green and turns purple to reddish-purple in fall.
+Ornamental and adding winter interest to the landscape, they are held against the lacy foliage which emerges purple, matures to soft green and turns purple to reddish-purple in fall.
 Highly popular in the landscape, Heavenly Bamboo is one of the toughest and most adaptable plants, its berry-laden branches providing a pleasing vertical accent.

 Regarded as one of the most fragrant of all Mock Oranges, Philadelphus 'Avalanche' is a multi-stemmed deciduous shrub of great beauty when in bloom.
 In late spring to early summer, its pleasantly arching branches bear clusters of cup-shaped, 4-petaled, white flowers, 1 in.across (2.5 cm), at their tips.
 The blossoms stand out against the foliage of oval, dark green leaves.
 Introduced in 1896, 'Avalanche' is a lovely flowering shrub that deserves a spot where its fragrance can be enjoyed.